KxSystems/docs/docs/license/aws.md

 ---
-title: Kdb+ license for AWS | kdb+ and q documentation
+title: kdb+ license for AWS | kdb+ and q documentation
 description: Software End User Agreement for Amazon Web Services
 date: Nov 2018
 ---
-# :kx-brands-aws-cloud:<br>Kdb+ software end-user agreement
+# :kx-brands-aws-cloud:<br>kdb+ software end-user agreement

 _Carefully read the following terms and conditions.
-By accessing the Kdb+ Software via the Amazon Marketplace, you are agreeing to be bound by these terms and conditions (which may be updated from time to time) and to the extent you are acting on behalf of a permitted organization that you have authority to act on their behalf and bind them to these terms and conditions.
+By accessing the kdb+ Software via the Amazon Marketplace, you are agreeing to be bound by these terms and conditions (which may be updated from time to time) and to the extent you are acting on behalf of a permitted organization that you have authority to act on their behalf and bind them to these terms and conditions.
 If you do not agree to these terms and conditions or do not have the necessary authority, do not access or use the software.
-You may not access the Kdb+ Software if you are a direct competitor of KX._
+You may not access the kdb+ Software if you are a direct competitor of KX._

 ## 1. Scope of agreement

-1. This Kdb+ Software End User Agreement ("Agreement") is made between Kx Systems, Inc. ("KX" or “We”) and you the person or entity which accesses the Kdb+ Software (“User” or “you”), with respect to KX’s Kdb+ Software made available at the online Amazon Marketplace at <https://aws.amazon.com/marketplace> ( “AWS Marketplace”) and available to be run at Amazon Web Services (“AWS”).
-AWS Marketplace and AWS are owned and controlled by Amazon Web Services, Inc. You are required to have an AWS account in good standing prior to accessing the Kdb+ Software.
+1. This kdb+ Software End User Agreement ("Agreement") is made between Kx Systems, Inc. ("KX" or “We”) and you the person or entity which accesses the kdb+ Software (“User” or “you”), with respect to KX’s kdb+ Software made available at the online Amazon Marketplace at <https://aws.amazon.com/marketplace> ( “AWS Marketplace”) and available to be run at Amazon Web Services (“AWS”).
+AWS Marketplace and AWS are owned and controlled by Amazon Web Services, Inc. You are required to have an AWS account in good standing prior to accessing the kdb+ Software.
 KX shall not in any way be liable for the services provided to you by Amazon Web Services, Inc.

-2. KX has developed a 64-bit software program that includes a relational database system and KX’s q programming language (“**Kdb+ Software**”).
-KX has made this Kdb+ Software available for access within AWS.
-You are required to pay for access to the Kdb+ Software for any usage.
-Payment by you for use of the Kdb+ Software shall be made directly by you via AWS.
+2. KX has developed a 64-bit software program that includes a relational database system and KX’s q programming language (“**kdb+ Software**”).
+KX has made this kdb+ Software available for access within AWS.
+You are required to pay for access to the kdb+ Software for any usage.
+Payment by you for use of the kdb+ Software shall be made directly by you via AWS.
-    Subject to your AWS account being in good standing, you will be provided an instance of the Kdb+ Software to be used strictly by you within the AWS environment.
-The Kdb+ Software includes any Updates (defined below) and/or any documentation provided to you by KX.
+    Subject to your AWS account being in good standing, you will be provided an instance of the kdb+ Software to be used strictly by you within the AWS environment.
+The kdb+ Software includes any Updates (defined below) and/or any documentation provided to you by KX.

-3. This Agreement sets forth the terms on which KX will permit you to use the Kdb+ Software within AWS.
-We do not sell or license the Kdb+ Software or any documentation to you.
-We remain the owners of the Kdb+ Software and any documentation at all times.
+3. This Agreement sets forth the terms on which KX will permit you to use the kdb+ Software within AWS.
+We do not sell or license the kdb+ Software or any documentation to you.
+We remain the owners of the kdb+ Software and any documentation at all times.

 ## 2. Permitted use

-Subject to the User purchasing access to the Kdb+ Software via AWS, and subject to the terms and conditions of this Agreement, KX hereby grants to the User a limited non-exclusive, non-transferable right, without the right to grant sublicenses, to permit you to use the Kdb+ Software via AWS solely for the User’s
+Subject to the User purchasing access to the kdb+ Software via AWS, and subject to the terms and conditions of this Agreement, KX hereby grants to the User a limited non-exclusive, non-transferable right, without the right to grant sublicenses, to permit you to use the kdb+ Software via AWS solely for the User’s

 1.  internal business operations and/or
 1.  internal development and testing.